New Page 1

 but time allowed for healing, and eventually my shock/disbelief-turned-anger/disengagement, turned at last to resolution. i feel my relationships gaining strength and importance. i see the value in appreciation, adventure, and solidarity. i live no longer second guessing, and with less fear. and i sense a greater purpose, a grander theme.

-at this point i feel better equipped to accept the tragedy and articulate its implications not only for me but also for our communities. but even as all this happened, life went on-- we elected the first african-american president, constitutionalized discrimination, and saw our portfolios tumble twenty, thirty, forty percent. my classes went on, and homework went on, and clubs went on.
+at this point i feel better equipped to accept the tragedy and articulate its implications not only for me but also for our communities. but even as all this happened, life went on– we elected the first african-american president, constitutionalized discrimination, and saw our portfolios tumble twenty, thirty, forty percent. my classes went on, and homework went on, and clubs went on.

 and so i began to chip away at my arduously long task list: deal with health insurance payments, resume delivery of the financial times, run to target for laundry detergent and paper towels (and begrudginly pay the 10-20% industrywide price increases using my freshly disbursed loans)... print out the schedule for the U line, sign up for winter electives, begin training for patagonia... it went on, and on, tiring me.

-this week, however, was the first week i felt genuinely close to normalcy--or more accurately--on-top-of-itiveness. spending multiple days cooped up in a jackson library study room, clomping away on long, six-hour transcontinental flights, and feeding off the love and support of my best friend slash co-habiteur have all served me well, and in the past few days i have noticed consistently legitimate bouts of laughter, humor, and lightheartedness. despite a few defeats and missteps, a triumphant electoral victory has surfaced some new momentum to tackle even the more daunting of challenges. i am feeling good--not perfect--but actually pretty good.
+this week, however, was the first week i felt genuinely close to normalcy–or more accurately–on-top-of-itiveness. spending multiple days cooped up in a jackson library study room, clomping away on long, six-hour transcontinental flights, and feeding off the love and support of my best friend slash co-habiteur have all served me well, and in the past few days i have noticed consistently legitimate bouts of laughter, humor, and lightheartedness. despite a few defeats and missteps, a triumphant electoral victory has surfaced some new momentum to tackle even the more daunting of challenges. i am feeling good–not perfect–but actually pretty good.

 and so it is on that note that i close, along with a video tribute for the three friends we'll remember forever. i ask that you please continue to keep the families in your thoughts and prayers. the accident was almost one month ago, but their lives will be missed forever, and their absence will feel particularly acute as the holidays arrive. chris, i hope you know we are doing everything we can to remember and pay tribute to your life, hopes, and dreams. we miss you and love you so much.